6 Stages Of A Relationship That All Couples Should Understand

 What To Do In This Stage

-Even years of resentment or estrangement, which many feel can never be worked upon, can fade away.
-You must take charge and accept your own role in the deterioration of the relationship.
+• Take charge and accept your role in the deterioration of the relationship.
 Also, you need to commit to achieving real change.
-We can use this opportunity to learn the lessons that will enable us to become better people and allow the relationship to grow and deepen (Atage 6).
-However, if couples make a choice to go their separate ways, they can work on doing this in a constructive way and not make it a dirty battle of the exes.
+Use this opportunity to learn the lessons that will enable you to become a better person.
+This process of self-reflection and growth can be a powerful motivator, knowing that you are not only working to save the relationship but also to become a better version of yourself.
+This will help the relationship to grow and deepen in the next stage.
+However, if you choose to go your separate way, you can do so in a constructive way and not make it a dirty battle with your ex.

 Stage 6: Wholehearted Love